 Taxus x media 'Hicksii'Item #7233 USDA Hardiness Zone: 4 - 7

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly in extreme heat for best performance.
-Requires less water once established.Average Landscape Size:Slow grower to 10 to 12 ft. tall, 3 to 4 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Slowly reaches 10 to 12 ft. tall, 3 to 4 ft. wide.

 - History & LoreLore:All species of this genus are poisonous.
 One American species is the source of the cancer drug, Taxol.
 In England yew trees were restricted to church yards where they were not subject to livestock grazing, which caused many animal deaths in the past.
 Interestingly, deer may graze on them, unaffected.
 Birds are also attracted to the fruit, which they eat without consequence, as the flesh is not toxic to most, and the seed passes through intact.